isabeen/web-challenges/web-exercises-sessions-user-stories-workshop-movie-app/user-story-2.md

 ## Acceptance Criteria

-- When a user clicks on a movie from the list, they should be navigated to the movie detail page.
+- When a user clicks on a movie card from the list, they should be navigated to the movie detail page.
 - The movie detail page should display the movie title, release date, poster image, and a short description.

 ## Tasks